Towards Automatic Construction of Filipino WordNet: Word Sense Induction and Synset Induction Using Sentence Embeddings

-To evaluate the validity of our senses, we evaluate it in a Word Sense Disambiguation (WSD) setup.
-The idea is that if the example sentences of a word sense from the other sense inventory can be tagged with one of our induced senses, then it tells us that we were able to induce an actual word sense.

-In a WSD setup, we need a sense inventory but since the old Filipino WordNet has no example sentences and there is no other existing language resource in Filipino that we can use to evaluate our word senses, we translate sentences from Princeton WordNet (PWN) as our evaluation data.
-For this step, we used the Google Translate API as a translation tool\footnote{https://cloud.google.com/translate} and NLTK\footnote{https://www.nltk.org/} to access the Princeton WordNet.

-For the disambiguation process, we adopt the WSD setup in \newcite{Hu2019}, where the input sentence is compared against the sense embeddings using cosine similarity.
-The sense with the highest cosine similarity with the input sentence and is greater than or equal to the defined threshold is chosen as the sense for that input sentence.
+The induced sense inventory contains 2,598 unique words and 7,177 senses.
+Most words have 2-3 senses and some words can have up to 9 senses (see Figure \ref{fig:sense_count_distribution}).
+We evaluate the sense inventory in a Word Sense Disambiguation (WSD) setup adapted from \citet{hu-etal-2019-diachronic}, where sentences from a reference sense inventory are tagged using our sense inventory.
+The sense embedding with the highest cosine similarity with the input sentence and is greater than or equal to the threshold is chosen as the sense for that input sentence.
+The induced senses were classified as valid if it is used as a tag in WSD at least once.
+In this paper, the average cosine similarity (0.63) was used as threshold for simplicity and was not extensively studied.

-The main goal of this evaluation is to know if our induced word senses are valid.
-We classify our senses to be valid if it's used in WSD at least once.
-For this evaluation, we randomly sampled a total of 60 words from the old Filipino WordNet to be translated to English and used to query Princeton WordNet senses.
-As a result, our final evaluation data covers 60 unique Filipino words, 142 Princeton WordNet senses, and a total of 259 sentences to be sense tagged.
-For the WSD, we used a cosine similarity threshold of 0.65 which is just above the average of all cosine similarity scores of our evaluation data.